LupoSun/COMPSCI280A/content/Project_3.md

 As my observation, both nearest neighbor and bilinear warping achieved quite good quality on my 24 megapixel images.

 ![[A.3.2_Comparison_Sequence.png]]
-From this image, we can see the image 1 being warped via the homography to image 2.
+From this image, we can see the image 1 being warped via the homography to match image 2.

 ---